How a Dietitian Can Help You Live Better with Rheumatoid Arthritis

 It’s also quite likely that the dietitian will ask what brings you to their office.
 Having some clarity on that before the appointment will help focus your work together.
 After sharing your goal, the two of you will review your food diary, and the dietitian will make recommendations based on what it is you would like to accomplish.

 You may choose to continue to work with the dietitian over a series of appointments to get support that can help you attain your goal.
-Some dietitians and nutritionist will also come to your house and go shopping with you.
-If that sounds like the kind of support you’d like, ask the dietitian about the variety of services.
+Some dietitians and nutritionists will also come to your house and go shopping with you.
+If that sounds like the kind of support you’d like, ask the dietitian about the variety of services he/she offers.

 Some insurance plans cover dietitians and nutritionists, others do not, so check your plan carefully.
 If you’re on Medicare, you will need a referral from your doctor in order to get Medical Nutrition Therapy covered.
 Your insurance plan may also require a referral, but you should otherwise be able to arrange appointments yourself.